 - Use a headset or microphone to ensure both groups can hear you.
 Audio is critical.
 If connecting via a lectern PC you may need to mute PC or room speakers to avoid a feedback loop.

-- It is best if all students can be engaged within the virtual platform.
-This will reduce the need to relay instructions, questions and responses between on-campus and online students.
+- If all students can be engaged within the virtual platform, this will reduce the need to relay instructions, questions and responses between on-campus and online students.

 - Text chat can provide a common platform for students and it minimises issues associated with relying on audio alone.